The Murder in Colchester Gaol

 prisoners free.
 Accepting an invitation from Lady Otley to serve as her

-companion, she joins the household at Otley Manor, meets the man her sister
+companion, she joins the household at Otley Manor, meets the man her sister loved,

-from powerful figures on both sides of the religious divide.
+powerful figures on both sides of the religious divide.

 "The